Environmental groups are outraged as the Ontario government continues to push through orders that could see a warehouse built on wetlands.

 The Pickering mayor also says when they were faced with major job loss as a result of COVID-19, they had to make a move.
 “We requested this to help bring over 10,000 jobs to the city,” he says.

 It was issued after the developer commissioned an ecological study on the grounds, conducted by Beacon Environmental.
-Pickering officials say they haven’t seen it, but were told by the company that the grounds provide stormwater control, but there is limited ecological functions for flora, fish and wildlife.
+Pickering officials say they haven’t seen it.
+However they were told by the company that the grounds provide storm water control, but there is limited ecological functions for flora, fish and wildlife.

 Although the TRCA and the developer Triple Properties will work on a compensation plan, Kirkwood says it’s the effects on the current land that will be harder to replace.